mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The Wifi hosts are configured to have :ned:`Ieee80211DimensionalRadio`.
 The default signal shape is not changed in the transmitter, so the radio uses a flat signal in time and frequency.
-The Wifi channel is set to channel 9 (center frequency of 2452MHz), to ensure that the Wifi transmissions overlap with the 802.15.4 transmissions in frequency.
+The Wifi channel is set to Channel 9 (center frequency of 2452MHz), to ensure that the Wifi transmissions overlap with the 802.15.4 transmissions in frequency.
 Here is the configuration for the Wifi host radios in
 :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini